Goal Achievement Case Studies In Life Coaching

 The lights went on for Jack when he saw that he had glossed over this major achievement (as well as several sporting wins we unearthed).

 His energy changed and everyone in the workshop could see and feel it.
-He realised he had had sailed past several other goals without acknowledgement or celebration.
+He realised he had sailed past several other goals but without acknowledgement or celebration.

 He was then back in achiever mode in the workshop and ready to set a new goal.